ycrc/ycrc.github.io/docs/clusters/mccleary.md

 McCleary is named for [Beatrix McCleary Hamburg](https://www.nytimes.com/2018/04/19/obituaries/beatrix-hamburg-barrier-breaking-scholar-is-dead-at-94.html), who received her medical degree in 1948 and was the first female African American graduate of Yale School of Medicine.
 The McCleary HPC cluster will be Yale's first direct-to-chip liquid cooled cluster, moving the YCRC and the Yale research computing community into a more environmentally friendly future.

+!!! note
+    McCleary will be launching in February.
+Keep an eye on this page or your email for updates.

 - - -

+!!! note
+    Farnam or Ruddle user?
+See [our explainer](/clusters/mccleary-farnam-ruddle) for what you need to know about using McCleary and how it differs from Farnam and Ruddle.

 ## Access the Cluster